filecoin-project/filecoin-docs/docs/storage-provider/README.md

 ---
-title: Filecoin Storage Provisioning
+title: Storage provider
 description: Storage Provider in the Filecoin network are in charge of storing, providing content and issuing new blocks.
 breadcrumb: Provide
 ---

-# Provide
+# Storage provider

 Welcome to the Filecoin documentation for **Storage Providers**.